***************************************************************************************************** COMPILED AND EDITED BY GEOFF

 Camden Borough Council, and English Heritage.

-to be graced by a statue of Sir Nigel Gresley, the renowned mechanical
+station is to be graced by a statue of Sir Nigel Gresley, the

-the design of Mallard, the fastest steam locomotive in
+include the design of Mallard, the fastest steam locomotive in

-the world, Flying Scotsman, and famous streamline high speed trains such as
+the world, Flying Scotsman, and famous streamline high speed trains

-articulation, still used by railway and tramway engineers around the
+vehicle articulation, still used by railway and tramway

 knighted for his services to the LNER in 1936.
 The bronze statue will be a

-scale as the figure of Sir John Betjeman next door at St. Pancras station.
+scale as the figure of Sir John Betjeman next door at St. Pancras

-Hazel Reeves SWA, FRSA, who also sculpted maquettes of the
+by Hazel Reeves SWA, FRSA, who also sculpted maquettes of the

-figure to assist the Gresley Society Trust in obtaining permissions to erect the
+figure to assist the Gresley Society Trust in obtaining permissions to erect